Seen in Malasaña, Madrid. Photo: @marianacanepaluna

 ‘Incidents (of Travel)’ is an ongoing editorial project edited by Latitudes and produced by KADIST.
 Earlier offline conversations have taken place in Chicago (USA), Jinja (Uganda), Suzhou (China), Lisbon (Portugal), Terengganu (Malaysia) and Yerevan (Armenia).

 September 11–15, 2018: Installation and opening of the exhibition ‘Cream Cheese and Pretty Ribbons!’ at Martin Janda Gallery, Vienna.
+But before that, works like those by Eulàlia Rovira and Adrian Schindler were carefully crated and traveled to Vienna from their studio in Barcelona.

 Installation process of ‘Cream Cheese and Pretty Ribbons!’.
 Photo: Martin Janda Gallery.